 Yes.
 If criminal charges have been filed in municipal court she or her lawyer can and must request “discovery” and a witness list.
 I always file a detailed motion for discovery to ensure I receive all witness statements which includes body cam videos.
 Prosecutors rarely dig deep and typically...Read more »

 I woke up and I hear meowing coming from somewhere, and I thought it was my cat.
 It was actually another person's cat that was outside my front door.
 I didn't know this because it had no collar and I hadn't seen it before.
 Over the next couple of hours the cat stayed out there.
-I had gone and came...
+I had...
 Read more »

 What happened to the cat?
 I’m not sure what the cat’s owner could sue you for unless you killed or seriously injured her cat and even if you did that an insurance adjuster would not be calling you, it would be a lawyer.
 You would have defenses against any claim since the cat was trespassing....Read more »

 After he gave her to me I paid all the vet bills, micro chipping, injuries, dog food etc...
 She was bought off Craig's list in cash by his mother.
 I have her in my possession now but I'm scared of what he's capable of doing now.
-We originally made a verbal agreement to share her but he changed his...
+We originally made a verbal agreement to share her but...
 Read more »

 I have personally litigated a number of cases with very similar fact patterns.
 In my last case, the girlfriend claimed that the puppy was a gift, but in court we proved that it was not, because the boyfriend had signed an adoption contract, the microchip was in his name and the vet records listed...Read more »

 I'd recommend you either have a consultation with an experienced animal lawyer or if you are good at research, look up your local animal control laws on abandonment.
 Some specifically say that being incarcerated is grounds for abandonment.
-Next I would talk to your local animal control agency and...Read more »
+Next I would talk to your local animal control...Read more »

 My dog stays outside from 830 to 12 and then again from 2pm to 5pm.
 Sadly on a chain only because she jumps.
 Food and water included out side.
 So no neglect from me.
 But some random dog came into my yard and impregnated her.
 Now I have 6 puppies pooping and stinking up my home.
 What can I do...
 Read more »

 Unless your bitch is an award winning purebred, what are the damages?
 Who are you going to sue?
 Are you going to go door to door demanding baby daddy paternity tests from all the male dogs?
 Why isn't your female spayed?
-I'd highly recommend you surrender both mom and pups to Fremont Humane Society...Read more »
+I'd highly recommend you surrender both mom and pups to Fremont...Read more »

-If you get charged with violating the state law of ownership of a dangerous dog that has killed a domestic animal, which includes livestock, animal control can seize the dog that did it, force you to pay for the animal's cost of care for months (and if you don't you lose ownership) and the court...Read more »
+If you get charged with violating the state law of ownership of a dangerous dog that has killed a domestic animal, which includes livestock, animal control can seize the dog that did it, force you to pay for the animal's cost of care for months (and if you don't you lose ownership) and...Read more »

 Colorado enacted legislation prohibiting breed bans in 2004, but subsequent court rulings held that the state statute is not applicable to home rule municipalities (for example Denver and Aurora).
 Costillo County is a political subdivision of the state, (counties do not have independent...Read more »